Talent Outlook in the Financial Services Sector – 2026

 1. What are the key trends and outlook for the BSFI industry in 2026 and beyond?
 What roles are banks hiring for the most in 2026 (digital banking, risk, operations, etc.)?
 Why?

+In 2026, I believe the BFSI industry is at a pivotal point where technology, regulation, and customer expectations are reshaping the way banks operate and hire talent.
+With AI-driven banking, digital payments, cybersecurity, and regulatory technology becoming business priorities, organizations are actively building capabilities that can support this transformation.
 One of the most noticeable trends I’m seeing is the increased demand for talent in Digital Banking, Risk Management, Cybersecurity, Compliance, and AI & Data Analytics.
 Hiring intensity in the sector is expected to grow from 8.7% in FY26 to nearly 10% by FY30, reflecting the industry’s continued investment in future-ready talent.

 Another significant development is the growing importance of Tier-2 and Tier-3 cities such as Pune, Indore, Kochi, and Jaipur.
 Banks are expanding their presence in these locations to access skilled talent, optimize costs, and support large-scale digital operations.
 This has created new opportunities across customer support, digital onboarding, and regional operations functions.